fsharp/fslang-design/tooling/FST-1027-fsi-references.md

 As above, if they somehow specify something which is already loaded, we should just let FSI attempt to load it and generate the error.

+### Referencing packages containing native DLLs

+Referencing packages containing native DLLs is supported with some limitations.

+The support is achieved by  adding an event handler to the .NET Core event `AssemblyLoadContext.Default.ResolvingUnmanagedDll`, which is triggered when resolving an unmanaged assembly in the context of a .NET assembly (e.g. a DllImport).

+This handler consults current architecture and platform settings plus resolved package metadata and files across all dynamically referenced packages to look for a matching native DLL and then dynamically loads that DLL using an internal NativeAssemblyLoadContext that implements `LoadNativeLibrary` via `LoadUnmanagedDllFromPath`.

+This process is not triggered for transitive native-to-native references, which are resolved with respect to the native DLL using standard rules of the operating system.
+Normally this means any transitive native dependencies must sit next to the native DLL at time of load.

 ## Errors

 FSI will have to display errors from the underlying assembly resolver.
 For example, if someone specifies `#r "paket: <paket-command>"` and Paket generates an error, FSI must display that.